 Both screenings will be followed by Q&A with local community energy group Energise Sussex Coast and (on the Sunday) the film's directors.

-Subsequent films include John Carpenter's classic paranoid eco horror The Thing and Blue Carbon, which explores the role our coastal eco-systems can play in restoring the planet - with a soundtrack by RZA and Seu Jorge.
+Other films include John Carpenter's classic paranoid eco horror The Thing, children's film Song of the Sea, Six Inches of Soil, and Blue Carbon, which explores the role our coastal eco-systems can play in restoring the planet - with a soundtrack by RZA and Seu Jorge.

 POWER STATION (WITH SUBTITLES)